argumentcomputer/lurk-beta/notes/reduction-notes.md

 bin/lurk ../lurk/lurk-lib/example/fib.lurk  0.21s user 0.04s system 74% cpu 0.335 total
 ```

-Because it also highlights an important detail of the formal reduction algorithm, we note that `lurk-rs` evaluation
+Because it also highlights an important detail of the formal reduction algorithm, we note that `lurk-beta` evaluation
 automatically performs tail-call elimination, which the Common Lisp implementation currently does not.
 For that reason,
 the CL implementation encounters a stack overflow by `(fib 5500)`.